 Self-Actualization is seeking personal growth through peak experiences in order to realize your fullest potential and reach self-fulfillment.
-Self-actualization is often thought of or viewed as a destination or a process, but it is really a state of being.
+It is often thought of or viewed as a destination or a process, but it is really a state of being.
 It is when you can say, “I am being all that I am, and all that I was meant to be.”

 We encourage people to seek and discover their destiny by seeking to discover themselves.
 Self-actualization is what we hope you ultimately reach.
-However, it is important to note that self-actualization is a continuous process of becoming rather than a final state of being that a person reaches and stays at.
+However, it is important to note that this is a continuous process of becoming rather than a final state of being that a person reaches and stays at.

 Dr. Abraham Maslow first coined the term “self-actualization.”
 He believed human motivation is based on people seeking fulfillment and change through personal growth.
 Self-actualized people are those who are self-fulfilled and doing all they are capable of doing and becoming all they are capable of becoming.
 Dr. Maslow described self-actualization in the following way: